fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.EventHub/v0.0.2/New-AzureRmEventHubAuthorizationRule.md

 ```

 ### -Rights
-Specifies rights that this cmdlet sets when creating the authorization rule.
+Specifies rights that this cmdlet sets when this cmdlet creates the authorization rule.
-For instance: @("Listen","Send","Manage").
+For instance, @("Listen","Send","Manage").

 ```yaml
 Type: String[]